patrick-stephens-git/language_practice_emailer/README.txt

 # Language Practice Emailer

 ## Overview
-Language Practice Emailer is a Python project designed to help users practice a new language by sending them daily emails with words the user struggles with.
+Language Practice Emailer is a Python project designed to help users practice a new language by sending them emails with words the user struggles with.
 The project fetches language content from a Google Sheet file (e.g: https://docs.google.com/spreadsheets/d/1e4xSr0ZxLaeDICGxBgR4zbNmDhrN-Yl7Cy7b5e4lT0w/edit?usp=sharing) and compiles it into a structured email format.

 ## Installation
 1. Clone the repository: